-Plan a family vacation in San Francisco, it's a city that's made for kids.
-Even the infamous hills are just a good excuse to jump aboard an iconic tram.
+Plan a San Francisco vacation this winter.
+The city is made for kids and even its infamous hills are just a good excuse to jump aboard an iconic tram.
 There’s the Golden Gate Bridge and adorable Pier 39 sea lions.
 Most San Francisco museums and art galleries make it their mission to be as kid-friendly as possible.
-And you’re unlikely to run out of islands for hopping, parks to play in, carousels and Ferris wheels to ride, amazing markets and even more amazing food.
-Sounds like a lot to fit into a family vacation?
-Here are some of our favourite things to do in San Francisco with kids.
+You’re unlikely to run out of islands for hopping or parks to play in.
+And San Francisco carousels are almost as legendary the city’s amazing markets.
+Sounds like a lot to fit into a getaway?
+Try our guide to the easiest San Francisco vacation with kids.

 The California Academy of Sciences has enough packed into it to fill several days and you can match kids’ interests as just about all bases are covered.
-There’s a Planetarium for the space obsessed, a neo-tropical rainforest for intrepid explorers, a Natural History museum for budding paleontologists and an aquarium for underwater adventurers.
-And if kids want to pretend to be in ‘Night at the Museum’ there’s even an amazing ‘Penguins and Pajamas’ sleepover option.
+There’s a Planetarium for the space obsessed.
+Intrepid explorers can go deep into the neo-tropical rainforest.
+The Natural History museum is where to take budding paleontologists.
+And underwater adventurers will love the aquarium.

 The California Academy of Sciences is in Golden Gate Park, so after a morning of learning you could have a picnic.
 Or just head straight for the Koret Children’s Quarter playground.
 It’s the place for a vintage carousel, large tubes to wriggle through, ropes to climb up and an historic concrete slide (bring a bit of cardboard to use as a mat).

-San Francisco’s baseball team, the Giants, play at Oracle Park - which must be a contender for the arena with the city’s best view.
-From the bleachers, you can see the game and the Bay, it’s an amazing sight – players have even been known to hit balls into the sea.
-Games have a great family atmosphere and Oracle Park has its own organist, so go ahead and chant along with the locals.
+San Francisco’s baseball team, the Giants, play at Oracle Park.
+Even if you’re half-hearted about the game, the views are amazing.
+From the bleachers you can gaze over San Francisco Bay – players occasionally hit balls into the sea!
+The family atmosphere is great and Oracle Park even has its own organist, so you can sing along with the locals.
 Visit on a non-game day for the ‘Fan Lot’ where kids can slide in a giant Coca-Cola bottle and play on a mini version of the park, all for free.

 A family vacation in San Francisco isn’t complete without a visit to the famous sea lions at Pier 39.
 It’s free to stare over the railings as these huge creatures haul themselves up onto the dock, protest, bark or just laze around sleepily.
 And trying to work out how they all fit into such a tiny area is endlessly fascinating for kids